sartu01/dhkalign/docs/PRIVACY.md

   "created_at": "2024-01-27T10:30:00Z",
   "last_active": "2024-01-27T15:45:00Z",
   "error_reports": []
+  ,"stores_text": false
 }
-// Security audit logs are separate, local-only, and contain no translation text.
+// Security audit logs are separate, local-only, and contain no transliteration text.
+// Note: "stores_text": false means no transliteration input or output is stored on the server.
 ```

 **What's NOT stored**: